 Total charges: 700 SU-hours * $0.40/SU-hour = $280

-AWS RoboMaker fleet management uses AWS Greengrass for over-the-air (OTA) deployment, or remote software updates.
-Standard AWS Greengrass rates apply and there are no additional charges for using this capability within AWS RoboMaker fleet management.
+AWS RoboMaker application deployment uses AWS Greengrass for over-the-air (OTA) deployment, or remote software updates.
+Standard AWS Greengrass rates apply and there are no additional charges for using this capability within AWS RoboMaker application deployment.
 AWS Greengrass charges based on the number of active devices that interact with AWS in a given month.

-Let’s consider that you have 50 robots registered with RoboMaker fleet management and update the application on them once a month.
+Let’s consider that you have 50 robots registered with RoboMaker application deployment and update the application on them once a month.

 Total number of active devices: 50 devices

 AWS Greengrass price per active device per month: $0.16